BlitzKraig/fvtt-DancingLights/README.md

 ### My lights are dim in the centre, or I can't see the bright light

 Make sure your 'Blur Amount' isn't too high.
 Try disabling blur.

+### One of my players is playing on a toaster

+You can have them disable Dancing Lights or change the update speed in their module settings.
+This won't affect any other players.

 ### Your module broke X!